lidofinance/lido-terra-contracts/contracts/anchor_basset_token/README.md

 ### Transfer

 * Transfer{*recipient* HumanAddr, *amount* Uint128}
-    - Sends `UpdateUserIndex` to the reward contract for both the sender and the recipient.
+    - Sends `IncreaseBalance` to the reward contract for the recipient.
+    - Sends `DecreaseBalance` to the reward contract for the sender.
     - Moves `amount` tokens from the `env.sender` account to the `recipient` account.
     - This is designed to
      send to an address controlled by a private key and *does not* trigger